Anurag-singh-RBU/anuragsingh.dev/README.md

 # HEY THERE 👋

 This is my personal portfolio website.
-The application is built with **Next.js/React/MDX** and friends.
+The application is built with **Next js / React / MDX** and friends.

 ## Installation